Crosley: Waukesha Model 150 Cub Twin

 It was replaced in 1946 with the CoBra (for "Copper Brazed"), a 44.2 cuin overhead-cam four with a 2.5 in bore and 2.25 in stroke.
 That engine in turn was replaced in 1949 by the new and more reliable CIBA (Crosley Cast Iron Block Assembly) engine utilizing five main bearings.

 Crosley CoBra (1946–1949)

-The CoBra (Copper Brazed, also known as "The Mighty Tin") was originally developed by Lloyd Taylor, of Taylor Engines in California, for military use aboard PT boats and B-17 Flying Fortress bombers.
+The CoBra (Copper Brazed, also known as "The Mighty Tin") was originally developed by Lloyd Taylor, of Taylor Engines in California, for military use aboard PT boats and Boeing B-17 Flying Fortress bombers.
 The engine was made from sheet metal rather than cast iron like most other engines.
 This was done to get a thin, uniform wall thickness and thus avoid the creation of hot spots around the combustion chamber that could ignite the fuel, causing pre-ignition (knocks), which in turn limited the compression ratio.
 These engines were used mainly to power generators, refrigeration compressors, etc., and were widely praised for their successes in the war effort.